-The English-speaking Maltese Islands have been named as one of the top countries to visit in 2018 by Lonely Planet, Conde Nast Traveler, Rough Guides and many more.
+The English-speaking Maltese Islands have been named as one of the top countries to visit by Lonely Planet, Conde Nast Traveler, Rough Guides and many more.
 Only a short three-hour flight away; city breakers can enjoy a trip to Valletta; The European Capital of Culture 2018, families can experience adventure holidays, music enthusiasts can lose themselves in eclectic festivals and the LGBT+ can relax in a supportive and friendly destination.
 All the while basking in over 300 days of sunshine a year.

 City-breakers can discover Malta’s capital Valletta; the sunniest city in Europe.
 The UNESCO World Heritage Site is home to elegant winding streets, stunning historical monuments and an abundance of waterfront dining options that can be explored completely on foot.
 The city’s beautiful baroque architecture and rich heritage has earned Valletta the accolade of being this year’s European Capital of Culture for 2018.

 | HOME TO THE OLDEST STRUCTURES IN THE WORLD |

 History buffs can discover over 7,000 years of history.
 The Islands’ scenery and architecture provide a spectacular backdrop to explore megaliths, medieval dungeons and ancient cities; the destination is positively mythic.
 There are three UNESCO World Heritage sites found on the Maltese Islands; the Megalithic Temples, the Ħal Saflieni Hypogeum and the City of Valletta.
 The Megalithic Ġgantija Temples were created 1,000 years before the Egyptian Pyramids and is the oldest free-standing structure in the world.

 | BEACH PARTIES AND ALL NIGHT RAVES IN CASTLES |